Ref vs Out in C#

 Output: Result: 300

 Now, my requirement is, when I call the Math function, I want to return the Addition, Multiplication, Subtraction, and Division of the two numbers passed to this function.
-But, if you know, it is only possible to return a single value from a function in C# at any given point in time i.e. only one output from a C# function.
+But, if you know, it is only possible to return a single value from a function in C# at any given point in time i.e. only one output from a function.

-Example using ref to return Multiple outputs from a function in C#:
+Example using REF to Return Multiple Outputs From a Function in C#:

 Now, from the Main method, while calling the above Math function, apart from the two integer numbers, we also need to pass four integer ref arguments.
 To do so, first, we need to declare four integer variables.
 So here we declared four variables i.e. Addition, Multiplication, Subtraction, and Division.
 Then we need to pass these four variables to the Math function and the Math function will then give us the updated values for these variables.
 In order to get back the updated values into these variables, while passing these variables to the Math function, again, we need to use the ref keyword as shown in the below image.